Alexey Navalny's body has been handed over to his mother, aide says

 Navalny's mother and lawyers have been trying to retrieve his body since late last week.

-Earlier Saturday, Yulia Navalnaya, Navalny's widow, accused President Vladimir Putin of mocking Christianity by trying to force his mother to agree to a secret funeral after his death in a penal colony.
-Navalnaya said in a video released Saturday that Navalny's mother was being "literally tortured" by authorities who had threatened to bury Navalny in the Arctic prison.
-They suggested to his mother that she does not have much time to make a decision because the body is decomposing, Navalnaya said.
+Earlier on Saturday, Yulia Navalnaya, Navalny's widow, accused President Vladimir Putin of mocking Christianity by trying to force his mother to agree to a secret funeral after his death in an Arctic penal colony.
+Navalny's widow said that Navalny's mother was being "literally tortured" by authorities who had threatened to bury Navalny in the Arctic prison.

-Lyudmila Navalnaya said Thursday that investigators allowed her to see her son's body in the morgue in the Arctic city of Salekhard.
-She has filed a lawsuit at a court in Salekhard contesting officials' refusal to release the body.
-A closed-door hearing has been scheduled for March 4.

-Navalny's spokesman, Kira Yarmysh, said on social media that Lyudmila Navalnaya was shown a medical certificate stating that her son died of "natural causes."
+"Give us the body of my husband," Navalnaya said earlier Saturday.
+"You tortured him alive, and now you keep torturing him dead.
+You mock the remains of the dead."

 Navalny, 47, Russia's most well-known opposition politician, unexpectedly died on Feb.
-16 in the penal colony, prompting hundreds of Russians across the country to stream to impromptu memorials with flowers and candles.

-Authorities have detained scores of people as they seek to suppress any major outpouring of sympathy for Putin's fiercest foe before the presidential election he is almost certain to win.
+16 in an Arctic penal colony and his family have been fighting for more than a week to have his body returned to them.
+Prominent Russians released videos calling on authorities to release the body and Western nations have hit Russia with more sanctions as punishment for Navalny's death as well as for the second anniversary of its invasion of Ukraine.

+Lyudmila Navalnaya remains in Salekhard, Navalny's press secretary Kira Yarmysh said on social media, and has been shown a medical certificate stating that her son died of "natural causes."

+"The funeral is still pending," Yarmysh tweeted, questioning whether authorities will allow it to go ahead "as the family wants and as Alexei deserves."

 Navalnaya accused Putin, an Orthodox Christian, of killing Navalny.